-Other medicines and Fluoxetine Capsules
+Other medicines and Fluoxetine

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines including those obtained without prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other

-Do not take Fluoxetine capsules with:
+Do not take Fluoxetine with:

-- Certain irreversible non selective monoamine oxidase inhibitors (MAOIs), some used to treat depression.
-Irreversible non selective MAO-inhibitors and MAO-inhibitors type A (moclobemide) must not be used with Fluoxetine capsules as serious or even fatal reactions (serotonin syndrome) can occur (see section "Do not take Fluoxetine capsules").
-Treatment with Fluoxetine capsules should only be started at least 2 weeks after discontinuation of an irreversible, non-selective MAOI (for instance tranylcypromine).
-Do not take any irreversible,non-selective MAOIs for at least 5 weeks after you stop taking Fluoxetine capsules.
-If Fluoxetine capsules has been prescribed for a long period and/or at a high dose, a longer interval than 5 weeks may need to be considered by your doctor. - Metoprolol when used for heart failure; there is an increased risk of your heart beat becoming too slow.
+- Certain irreversible, non-selective monoamine oxidase inhibitors (MAOIs), some used to treat depression.
+Irreversible, non- selective MAOIs must not be used with Fluoxetine as serious or even fatal reactions (serotonin syndrome) can occur (see section "Do not take Fluoxetine").
+Treatment with Fluoxetine Capsules should only be at least 2 weeks after discontinuation of an irreversible, non-selective MAOI (for instance tranylcypromine).
+Do not take any irreversible, non-selective MAOIs for at least 5 weeks after you stop taking Fluoxetine.
+If Fluoxetine has been prescribed for a long period and/ or at a high dose, a longer interval than 5 weeks may need to be considered by your - metoprolol when used for heart failure; there is an increased risk of your heart beat becoming too slow.

-Fluoxetine capsules may affect the way the following medicines work (interaction);
+Fluoxetine may affect the way the following medicines work (interaction):